jorgemunozl/psiformer_torch/PsiFormer.md

 But If I put the envelope in the model itself then thing begin to broke, recall that we are using Psiformer for the Sampling also.

+### Envelope more dimension

+And here it comes more fun.
+Because here they are matrices, you count in account two learnable matrices.

+But wait a sec, think that we are going to use [[PyTorch Broadcast]], for the batch dimension.
+You are not is clear, I mean the learnable parameters are similar to the parameters from the model.

 ## MLPs